SDU-eScience/UCloud/share-service/README.md

 # share-service

-This service implements the share functionality for the SDUCloud file system.
+This service implements the share functionality for the UCloud file system.
 It gives the user the ability to share files and directories with other users of the file system.